 |Lake Titicaca||59°F 7"||59°F 5"||59°F 4"||59°F 2"||59°F 1"||59°F 0"||59°F 0"||61°F 1"||59°F 2"||63°F 2"||63°F 2"||61°F 4"|

 |Potosí||64°F 4"||64°F 3"||64°F 2"||63°F 1"||64°F 0"||61°F 0"||61°F 0"||63°F 0"||66°F 0"||70°F 1"||70°F 1"||66°F 3"|

 |Santa Cruz & The Jesuit Missions||88°F 8"||88°F 5"||86°F 4"||84°F 4"||79°F 3"||75°F 3"||77°F 2"||82°F 2"||86°F 2"||88°F 4"||88°F 6"||88°F 7"|

 |Sucre||72°F 6"||72°F 5"||72°F 4"||72°F 1"||72°F 0"||72°F 0"||72°F 0"||73°F 0"||75°F 1"||75°F 2"||75°F 2"||73°F 5"|

 |The Southern Altiplano||70°F 2"||68°F 2"||68°F 1"||68°F 0"||64°F 0"||54°F 0"||55°F 0"||55°F 0"||64°F 0"||66°F 0"||70°F 0"||70°F 1"|

 Why travel with Audley?

 - 98% of our clients would recommend us

-Practical tips for traveling to Bolivia, from social protocols to guidance on money matters, with a link to the latest government travel advice.
+Practical tips for traveling to Bolivia, from social protocols to guidance on money matters, with a link to the latest US State Department travel advice.

 Request our brochure